garrettomi/byBooks/README.md

     - What this should do...
         - stop local port instance for URL Service

+4. make test-url-service to run backend unit tests or go to http://localhost:8000/documentation/ to test endpoints on swagger

-Troubleshooting & Things to Note for Future Features
+Troubleshooting & Things to Note for Bugs/Future Features

 - When starting up byBooks and accessing the frontend local port browser, occassionally there's a caching bug where the books will not display until after the browser has been refreshed.